Style imagery in Map Viewer

 • None—No additional image enhancements are performed.

 • Minimum and Maximum—Display the entire range of values in the image.
 Edit the values in the statistics table to make additional changes as needed.
-These are available only when the Dynamic range adjustment check box is cleared.
+These are available only when the Dynamic range adjustment toggle button is disabled.

 • Standard Deviation—Display values between a specified number of standard deviations.